APA Citation Resources

 How do I search?

-Learning the basics of how to search will save you much time and frustration.
+earning the basics of how to search will save you much time and frustration.
 These tips and techniques are the same for any research you may be doing, no matter what the topic might be.

 Finding and Combining Search Terms: Using OR

 Determining the correct search terminology is “half the battle.”
 To begin this process list possible search terms and include any synonyms, using OR between each word.
+For example, if you are searching for information regarding the European Union you will also want to include the often-used abbreviation EU.
+Your search could look like this:

 Finding and Combining Search Terms: Using AND

 If you want more than one term to be included in your search use AND between the terms.
 This is used to narrow a search.
+For example, if you want to locate research on culture in Japan your search will look like this:

 Finding and Combining Search Terms: Using NOT

 There may be times when you need to exclude a term altogether in order to focus your search.
+For example, perhaps you want to exclude Tokyo.
+Your search will look like this:

 Another useful trick is to truncate the search term.